rsyslog/rsyslog/source/configuration/sysklogd_format.rst

 ------------

 Typically messages are logged to real files.
 The filename is specified with an absolute pathname.

-You may prefix each entry with a minus sign ("\\-") to avoid syncing the file after each log message.
-Note that you might lose information if the system crashes right after a write attempt.
-Nevertheless this might give you back some performance, especially if you run programs that use logging in a very verbose manner.
+It may be specifed as a file name relative to rsyslog's working directory if the filename starts with "." or "..".
+However, this is dangerous and should be avoided.

 Named Pipes
 -----------